metreeca/metreeca-core/j2ee/src/docs/index.md

 ---
-title:      "${module.subject}"
-subject:    "${module.subject}"
+caption:    "${module.caption}"
 project:    "${module.project}"
 version:    "${module.version}"
 layout:     module
 ---

-The J2EE module provides an adapter for deploying apps based on the Metreeca [linked data framework](/modules/com.metreeca:link/${module.version}/) as web applications managed by a Servlet 3.0 container.
+The J2EE module provides an adapter for deploying apps based on the Metreeca [linked data framework](/modules/com.metreeca:link/${module.version}/) as web applications managed by a Servlet 3.1 container.

-To deploy a linked data apps as a web application, package it as a `war` archive, e.g. using maven:
+To deploy a linked data apps as a web application, package it as a `war` archive adding a dependency from the J2EE module, e.g. using maven:

 ```xml
 <project>